brson/brson.github.com/writing.md

 I enjoy writing, and sometimes think I'm pretty ok at it.
 Like my code, I like my words to be a mixture of engineering and art.
-It tends to be an arduous process, so I don't produce much, but here are some of the pieces of written.
+It tends to be an arduous process, so I don't produce much, but here are some of the pieces I've written.

 * [The Minimally-nice Open Source Software Maintainer][nice].
 This is the most fully-realized thing I've written, a piece about how to